chrismainey/chrismainey/README.md

 ================

 I am Head Data Scientist for Birmingham and Solihull ICB, part of the UK National Health Service (NHS).
-I have led an analytical and data science teams at acute hospitals, ICBs and NHS England.
+I have led analytical and data science teams at acute hospitals, ICBs and NHS England.
 I have experience in patient safety, public health/population health management, statistical and machine learning models, clinical networks and acute trust informatics.